lawtonB/JS_addressBook/README.md

 ## Known Bugs

-no known bugs
+no known bugs at this time

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+contact me at lawton.a.browning@gmail.com

 ## Technologies Used
 Jquery Javascript prototypes in JS